FAQ

 If you do decide to exercise, start with a short, gentle workout and listen to your body.
 If you start to feel any pain or discomfort, stop immediately.
 In addition, be sure to stay hydrated after acupuncture, as exercise can make you sweat more.

-On the other hand, dry needling stems from Western medical principles, and needles target specific points such as trigger points directly related to the area of pain or dysfunction.
+On the other hand, dry needling stems from Western medical principles, it is commonly performed by physical therapists and chiropractors, and needles target specific points in single muscle groups such as trigger points directly related to the area of pain or dysfunction.

 The treatment schedule can vary depending on the condition being treated.